chapel-lang/chapel/doc/rst/language/spec/statements.rst

 ---------------------

 The require statement provides a means to specify required files from within the program.
-It has an effect similar to adding the specified files to the Chapel compiler's command line.
-The filenames are relative to the directory from which the Chapel compiler was invoked.
-Any directories specified using the Chapel compiler's -I or -L flags will also be searched for matching files.
+This forms an alternative to listing them on the command line.

+The filenames are relative
+to the directory from which the Chapel compiler was invoked.
+Any directories specified using the Chapel compiler's -I or -L flags will also be searched for matching .h or .a files, respectively.
+Similarly, directories specified with -M will be searched for .chpl files, provided those filenames do not include a slash.

 .. code-block:: syntax